 My academic research examines democratic institutions in theory and practice.
-I am currently completing a book project entitled Mass Legislation that develops a normative theory to guide the design and evaluation of popular vote processes (i.e. referendums and ballot initiatives).
-I am also interested in an array of other topics in democratic theory, including common-pool resources, disinformation, and election debates.
+My first book manuscript, Mass Legislation, develops a normative theory to guide the design and evaluation of popular vote processes (i.e. referendums and ballot initiatives).
+I am also interested in an array of other topics at the intersection of democratic theory, Canadian politics, and public policy.
+My published work addresses disinformation and public deliberation, election debates in Canada, foreign interference in elections, self-governance of common-pool resources, and citizen participation in policymaking.
 You can find my Google Scholar page here.

 As a teacher, I am deeply committed to helping my students learn the substantive material and develop relevant skills.
-I have extensive teaching experience and I am prepared to teach a variety of courses in political theory, as well as courses in Canadian politics or comparative politics, particularly those that focus on democratic institutions.
+I have extensive experience teaching a variety of undergraduate courses in political theory.
+I am also prepared to teach and develop courses in Canadian politics and public policy, particularly those that address the role of value conflict in policymaking, ethics and leadership, or democratic institutions.

 I believe strongly in translating academic research for a variety of audiences through policy reports, blog posts, op-eds, and my teaching.
 Examples of this work can be found here.

 I completed my PhD and MA in the Department of Political Science at UBC.
-I also hold a B.Soc.Sc from the University of Ottawa.
+I received my B.Soc.Sc from the University of Ottawa.
 Previously, I held several policy analysis positions, both in the public service and the private sector, where I focused primarily on anti-money laundering policy and regulation.

-In my spare time, I like to cook, play guitar, travel, and go for bike rides.
+In my spare time, I like to cook, play guitar, travel, and ride my bike.